ThomasMBury/thomasbury.net/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine learning
+  - Deep learning
   - Dynamical systems
   - Mathematical modelling
-  - Applications of AI to medicine
+  - Cardiology
-  - Open source software
+  - Open source

 # Education to show in About widget
 education: